 Global Cost of Implementation: While FATCA hopes to raise up to $9 Billion over the next decade for the IRS, it comes at a considerable cost to the rest of the world.
 The total cost to global financial institutions in order to update their compliance departments, legal departments, IT software, data protection systems to safely share necessary data, etc., is anticipated to be $291 Billion.
 This figure only reflects the private-sector cost of implementation, and does not include the additional cost to US tax-payers to implement FATCA.
 Contrary to standard Congress processes, FATCA passed without any cost-benefit analysis.

 Cost to US Citizens Abroad: While FATCA aims to stop the few tax cheats, the overwhelming majority of people affected by the act will be ordinary men and women living and working abroad.
 In addition to extra paperwork, filing costs, and headaches, US persons now face heavy restrictions on even the most basic financial services, such as savings accounts, retirement accounts, or life insurance.
 Numerous financial institutions have also denied services to Americans, or removed existing American clients in order to not have to deal with the undue cost of implementing FATCA.
+Most Japan based US citizens have no idea what they are supposed to be filing annually.
+A larger number still have no idea how an American can invest while living in Japan without creating unforeseen tax burdens and risking penalties.
 US persons living abroad could also be treated quite punitively by the IRS if they are to invest in certain non-US domiciled investments.
 At the same time, while living outside the states, these same Americans are often not legally allowed to invest in the US-domiciled investments that the IRS wants them to invest in.

 Capital Flight and other Indirect Costs to the US Economy: Also not included in the above $291 Billion cost of implementation is the economic cost of foreign financial institutions divesting any amount of US assets or US investments as a result of FATCA.
 In addition to this is the indirect and difficult to calculate cost of any and all non-financial institution that would have sought to do business with America or American companies, but decided to take their business elsewhere as a result of FATCA.